-The Russian military drama "T-34", directed by Alexey Sidorov, brought together a star cast led by Alexander Petrov, Viktor Dobronravov, Vinzenz Kiefer, and Irina Starshenbaum, as well as other famous actors.
+The Russian military drama "T-34", directed by Alexey Sidorov, brought together a star cast led by Alexander Petrov, Viktor Dobronravov, Vinzenz Kiefer, and Irina Starshenbaum, as well as other famous artists.
 The film was first shown in Russian cinemas on January 1, 2019, and was released worldwide on January 7.
-The Russian television premiere on May 9, 2019, on Victory Day, on the "Russia-1" channel, was significant.
-The film received high praise from critics and viewers, as evidenced by three "Golden Eagle" awards out of ten possible, including recognition for best directing, best screenplay, and best visual effects.
+The Russian television premiere on May 9, 2019, on Victory Day, on the Russia-1 TV channel, was significant.
+The film received high praise from critics and viewers, as evidenced by three Golden Eagle awards out of ten possible, including recognition for best director, best screenplay, and best visual effects.

 This brutal patriotic blockbuster tells the story of Lieutenant Nikolai Ivushkin, who, while in captivity, agrees to a deadly role - to become a living target for German tests of new tank weapons.
 But, taking his place in the cabin of his T-34, Ivushkin turns this doomed mission into an incredible escape plan.

 The history of the creation of the military action drama "T-34" began on September 10, 2015, when the film company "Mars Media" announced the production of its ambitious project.
-Leonard Blavatnik, a well-known investor and media mogul, joined the team, whose decision to support the film was dictated not only by personal interest in the history of the Great Patriotic War (his grandfather was a participant in the fighting), but also by a high assessment of the film's potential — the selection of the best young artists, the professionalism of the film crew, and the reliability of the partner in the person of "Mars Media."
+Leonard Blavatnik, a well-known investor and media mogul, joined the team, whose decision to support the film was dictated not only by personal interest in the history of the Great Patriotic War (his grandfather was a participant in the fighting), but also by a high assessment of the film's potential - the selection of the best young artists, the professionalism of the film crew and the reliability of the partner in the person of "Mars Media".

 Several tanks were used in the filming, including a real T-34 that was shot down during the war.
-The machine was specially restored: the engine was overhauled and brought to combat condition, and the camouflage used in winter in 1941 under the name "winter forest" was recreated.
+The car was specially restored: the engine was overhauled and brought to combat condition, and the camouflage used in winter in 1941 under the name "winter forest" was recreated.

 The T-34 tank appears not just as a combat vehicle in the film, but almost as a living character.
 It becomes a symbol of Soviet engineering thought, capable of withstanding the onslaught of superior enemy forces.
 The main character, like the tank itself, is a steel embodiment of courage, resilience, and unwavering will to win.

 The T-34, a Soviet medium tank, became the key combat vehicle of the Great Patriotic War.
 Its serial production began in 1940.
 From 1942 to 1947, it was the main tank of the Red Army and the Armed Forces of the USSR, remaining so until the appearance of its improved version, the T-34-85, in the first half of 1944.
-The T-34 is the most mass-produced tank of World War II, as well as the post-war period, with a total production volume of 35,330 units.
+The T-34 is the most mass-produced tank of the Second World War, as well as the post-war period, with a total production volume of 35,330 units.

 Technical characteristics: